Skip to main content

 If you do not, the landlord could say the tenancy continues and they still need rent.

-Any rent that is due after the tenant dies and before the tenancy ends should be paid out of any money left by the tenant.
+Any rent due after the tenant dies and before the tenancy ends should be paid out of any money left by the tenant.

 The landlord cannot get the rent if the tenant did not leave enough money.